Facts about best shoes for kids

-Quality shoes, manufactured in Europe are expensive because of several factors.
+Quality footwear, manufactured in Europe are expensive because of several factors.

-- leather used to produce the shoes is always processed with non-toxic dyes and leather treatments (this is why they are so soft)
+- leather used to produce the sneakers is always processed with non-toxic dyes and leather treatments (this is why they are so soft)

 - the sole, instep and width of the given shoe model is always measured on average child’s foot (this is why they fit so well)

-- it is more difficult to manufacture children shoes vs adult shoes
+- it is more difficult to manufacture children sneakers vs adult footwear

-- European shoes are manufactured in Europe where labor pay scale is always higher then in China
+- European footwear are manufactured in Europe where labor pay scale is always higher then in China

 - total quality guarantee, shipping and importing costs of distributor or retailer

 What is a difference between shoes made in United States vs made in Europe?